troutmanat/troutman-blog/source/articles/2013-02-22-moving-past-software.html.markdown

 ---
 title: "Moving Past Writing Software"
 description: "I frequently get asked by developers considering a switch to management: do you miss coding?
 No, I don't.
-Here's why.
+Here's why."
 date: 2013-02-22
+popular: true
 published: true
 tags: management, process
 ---
-I'm going to tell you a long story about how I cam to a point in my life where I wasn't writing software anymore, and why that's OK with me.
+I'm going to tell you a long story about how I came to a point in my life where I wasn't writing software anymore, and why that's OK with me.
 But I can't start there, I'll have to start quite a bit earlier for it all to make sense.

 ## Wrecking Cannonballs
 I've always had a curiosity about how things work.
 As a small child, the only real option I had for figuring it out was to take something apart.
 Deconstruct, and then seeing the pieces covering the floor, fully re-form the mechanism in my mind.
 I once unscrewed my grandfather's vice until it fell apart, being interested in the mechanism that made the jaws move and wondering how far it could open.
 Was it designed to stop at some point?
 Turns out no, it would let you unscrew the jaws till they fell out of their tracks.
 In a moment of frustration, my grandfather turned to me: "God damn it!
 You could wreck a cannonball.
 Why did you do that?".
 It seemed like a silly question to me.